Jormit/GameBoy-Emulator-Old/README.md

 ![](Images/1.png)  |  ![](Images/2.png) | ![](Images/3.png)

 ## usage
-The emulator requires a rom and a bootrom.
+The emulator requires a rom and a bootrom to work.
 ```main.exe /path/to/romfile```